mysoultan/reference-architectures/aks/secure-baseline/README.md

 ## Architecture

-This architecture is infrastructure focused, more so than workload focused.
-It mainly concentrates on the AKS cluster itself, including identity, secret management, and network considerations.
+This architecture is infrastructure focused, more so than workload.
+It mainly concentrates on the AKS cluster itself, including identity, post-deployment configuration, secret management, and network considerations.

-The implementation presented here is the minimum recommended _baseline_ for expanded growth of your cluster.
+The implementation presented here is the minimum recommended _baseline_ for expanded growth any AKS cluster.
 This implementation integrates with Azure services that will deliver observability, provide a network topology that will support multi-regional growth, and keep the in-cluster traffic secure as well.

 We recommend customers strongly consider adopting a GitOps process for cluster management.
 An implementation of this is demonstrated in this reference, using [Flux](https://fluxcd.io).

 Contoso Bicycle is a fictional small and fast-growing startup that provides online web services to its clientele in the west coast of North America.
-They have no on-premises datacenters and all their containerized line of business applications are now about to be orchestrated by a secure AKS cluster.
+They have no on-premises data centers and all their containerized line of business applications are now about to be orchestrated by secure, enterprise-ready AKS clusters.

 This implementation uses the [ASPNET Core Docker sample web app](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp) as an example workload.
 This workload purposefully uninteresting, as it is here exclusively to help you experience the baseline infrastructure.